FBI Biometric Database

-Credit checks: The Illinois Credit Privacy Act prohibits covered employers from inquiring about an applicant or employee’s credit history or obtaining a copy of his or her credit report.
-However, employers may inquire about an employee or applicant’s credit history for a position in which credit history is a “bona fide occupational qualification,” as defined in the act.
+Credit checks: The Illinois Credit Privacy Act prohibits covered employers from inquiring about an candidate or employee’s credit history or obtaining a copy of his or her credit report.
+However, employers may inquire about an employee or candidate’s credit history for a position in which credit history is a “bona fide occupational qualification,” as defined in the act.

 Immigration status: Although there are no explicit protections under Illinois law based on immigration status, the Illinois Human Rights Act, Cook County Human Rights Ordinance and Chicago Human Rights Ordinance all prohibit discrimination on the basis of national origin.